kodarn/Sparsnas/README.md

 The source code can be found [here](Receiver.using.RfCat/sparsnas_rfcat.py).

-## Identifying patters when compairing individual devices
+## Identifying patterns when comparing individual devices

 I took the opportunity to shop when there was a sale at the local store.